home-assistant/home-assistant.io/source/_integrations/epson.markdown

 The `epson` platform allows you to control a Epson projector from Home Assistant.

 **Device has to be turned on during initial configuration.**
-When you want to add device turn it on for first time before action.
+When you want to add device turn it on for first time before following integration steps.

 {% include integrations/config_flow.md %}